 The Basilique de Notre Dame de la Garde [left, no.2518; right, no.2371] sits atop the signal hill of La Garde, the highest natural point in Marseille, being a 162 m limestone outcrop on the south side of the Vieux Port.
 As well as being a major local landmark, it is the site of a popular annual pilgrimage every 15th of August (Assumption of Our Lady).
 Designed by the architect Henri-Jacques Espérandieu, the church was built between 1853 and 1864.
 The site was a 13th century chapel also dedicated to Our Lady of the Guard, filled with the ex-votos of safely returned sailors.
 The basilica is surmounted by a 60 m belfry topped with a huge statue of the Virgin and Child, visible across much of the city and from miles out at sea.

 [Text adapted from http://en.wikipedia.org/wiki/Notre-Dame_de_la_Garde]

-The Palais Longchamp [near left] is one of Marseille's most prominent landmarks, situated in the quartier Cinq Avenues.
+The Palais Longchamp [left, no.0000; right, no.2373] is one of Marseille's most prominent landmarks, situated in the quartier Cinq Avenues.
 It was built in 1862 by Henri-Jacques Espérandieu in order to celebrate the opeing of the Canal de Marseille that brought water from the Durance river into the city.
 Today, the Palais Longchamp is home to two museums: The Musée des Beaux-Arts in the left aisle and the Muséum d'Histoire Naturelle in the right aisle.
 Until 1987 the park around the palais housed the Marseille zoological garden.